Latinos help turn Southwest, West a deeper purple and blue

 Raquel Terán, a newly elected state legislator in Arizona’s District 30, said the changes are the first she's seen of this magnitude in over a decade.

-Arizona elected Democrats to four statewide offices, US Senate, Secretary of State, Superintendent, and Corporate Commissioner.
+Arizona elected Democrats to four statewide offices, U.S. Senate, Arizona secretary of state, superintendent, and corporate commissioner.
 Texas elected their first two Latinas in Congress, Veronica Escobar and state Sen. Sylvia Garcia.
 In a much-watched race for the U.S. Senate.
 New Mexico's entire House delegation is now occupied by racial and ethnic minorities and the state elected its first Latina Democratic governor, Michelle Luján Grisham.
 Newly elected congresswoman Xochitl Torres-Small pulled out a major upset in a district that has only been in Democratic hands twice in the past 60 years.

 While groups wait for more figures on midterm voting, legislators and organizations point to several factors that helped increase Latino turnout.